dfujim/bfit/README.md

 ### Testing

 Testing your installation of [bfit] is accomplished by running `pytest` within the installation folder.
+Some tests, particularly those involving drawing, fail when run as group in this environment, but they should pass on individual re-running: `pytest --lf`.

 Additionally, results from [bfit] may be compared directly against those from a number of independently developed applications: